Build-time dependency patching for Android

 }

-The major difference with the previous example is that we need to import some additional classes.
+The main difference from the previous example is that we need to import additional classes.

 Android SDK import#

 The classes from the Android SDK are not part of the external dependencies.
-They need to be imported separately.
+You need to import them separately.
 The full path of the JAR file is:

 androidJar = "${android.getSdkDirectory().getAbsolutePath()}/platforms/" +